 China’s Pollution Performance

-Second, and more importantly in my opinion, Industrial metals have been benefiting from a tailwind since January when China’s pollution problems got worse and authorities asked 23 cities in northern China to issue red alerts as inspection teams scoured the country.
+Second, and more importantly in my opinion, industrial metals have been benefiting from a tailwind since January when China’s pollution problems got worse.
 Steel and aluminum are leading this year’s rally.
 This is because these two are the most energy-intensive metals and China has shown a commitment to cut output.

 China said it will enforce a shutdown of about a third of aluminum capacity in the provinces of Shandong, Henan, Hebei and Shanxi over the winter season, which runs from the middle of November through the middle of March, putting at risk about 1.3 million metric tons of production.

 The country has also pledged to eliminate all production of low-quality steel by the end of June and last month, China got specific about where that part will come from when the northeastern Chinese province of Liaoning promised to close more than 10 million mt of low-grade steel capacity over the next three months.
-In addition to the low-grade cuts, China also ordered steel producers in 28 cities to slash output during winter.
+In addition to the low-grade cuts, China also ordered steel producers in 28 cities to reduce winter output.

 Commodity Prices Weaken